swcarpentry/board/subcommittees/mentoring/procedure-discussion-session.md

     where instructors share experiences from teaching and obtain information while preparing to teach.

--   **Facilitator**: is a member of the Mentoring Subcommittee who hosts a discussion session.
+-   **Host**: member of the Mentoring Subcommittee who facilitates a discussion session.

 ## Motivation